gantgarrett/100-days-of-code/log.md

 **Thoughts:** I'm stoked with myself that I was able to extract just the title and disregard the rest of the text that I did not need.
 I'm starting to understand!
 Python is very diverse and I love emercing myself in it.
 I have to keep consistent.
 On the brightside, I tell myself I have only an hour but I end up coding for much longer than that.
 I also have had a busy week with band stuff but I'm happy with myself that I have stayed so consistent.

 **UPDATE:** I figured out the for loop.
 I was still only able to extract the first 50 items on the page...
 This whole infinite scrolling mechanism is throwing things off!

+### Day 48: August 25th, 2018

+**Today's Progress:** I figured out the while loop to go to every page!

+**Thoughts:** Very happy day since I figured out a solution and I'm happy with my progress so far!

+### Day 49: August 26th, 2018

+**Today's Progress:** Minimum coding done today.
+Mainly just review

+**Thoughts:** I want to make Youtube tutorials!

+### Day 50: August 28th, 2018

+**Today's Progress:** Working on completing the web scraper so then I can make a Youtube video on it for a tutorial!
+The way I figured out parsing through each page is pretty genius if I do say so myself.
+I set it through a while loop and concatenate a number in the form of a string so the request function can pick up on it.
+Then inside the while loop I have a for loop doing the scraping!
+So all in all good times.
+I'm hitting an error because Python is not recognizing some characters.
+They are foreign characters so it is not writing to the csv file.
+So i need to make an exception that when the program runs across these, then either skip them or switch up the characters.

+**Thoughts:** I need to finish this so I can make the video!